temetvince/hamclock/README.md

 - **Setup Takes Too Long**:
   - The first time you run `start.bat`, it can take **5–10 minutes** to build HamClock, especially on older computers.
 This also happens if you change the size.
 This only happens once per setup or size change.
 Grab a cup of coffee and give it time.
 - **Need Help?**:
   - If something doesn’t work, ask a friend or family member for help.
-You can also visit the [HamClock Docker page](https:// Dwayne G. /hamclock-docker) for more details or check the [Docker Desktop guide](https://docs.docker.com/desktop/windows/install/) for setup tips.
+You can also visit the [HamClock Docker page](https://github.com/ChrisRomp/hamclock-docker) for more details or check the [Docker Desktop guide](https://docs.docker.com/desktop/windows/install/) for setup tips.

+## License
+This setup is provided under the MIT License, which means you can use it freely for personal use.
+The `LICENSE.txt` file in the `hamclock-main` folder includes copyright notices for Chris Romp (for the Docker setup) and Vince (for the Windows scripts and instructions).
+The HamClock software itself is subject to its own licensing terms, as noted on the [HamClock website](https://www.clearskyinstitute.com/ham/HamClock/).

 ## Thank You
 A heartfelt thank you to the team at [ChrisRomp/hamclock-docker](https://github.com/ChrisRomp/hamclock-docker) for building the HamClock Docker package that this setup is based on.
 Their hard work makes it possible for us to enjoy HamClock with just a few clicks.
 We’re so grateful for their contribution to the ham radio community!